Mission & Objects Organisation Structure

 A: To be eligible to take the PBE, one must either be a graduate, an associate member or a fellow member of the HKIAAT.
 Graduates refer to those students who have completed the eight papers of the AAT examination but who have not gained the one-year work experience required of members.
 Graduates will not be required to pass the professional assessment before taking the PBE.

-A: The professional assessment, to be offered on a quarterly basis, will be assessed by a multiple choice examination (75%) and general participation in the workshop (25%).
+A: The professional assessment, to be offered twice every year, will be assessed solely by a closed-book multiple choice examination conducted in English.
 Study materials will be written in English.
-Workshops will be conducted in English (with bilingual facilitators).

-A: No. Students can only take the professional assessment after completing all eight papers in the AAT examination.
-The professional assessment must be completed within 10 years from the date of registration as a student.
-No exemption will be granted for the professional assessment.
+A: Yes.
+Students can take the professional assessment concurrently with, before or after the AAT examination.
+The eight papers of the AAT Examination together with the professional assessment must be completed within 10 years from the date of registration as a student.

 Q: What is the period of practical experience that will be considered as valid for membership admission?